Denis0550/JFXPlayerRatings/readme.md

     -open with editor (IntelliJ)
     -open  MySQL Workbench
     -reconfigure the password and username for the database src/main/java ..
-HibernateUtil -in mysql launch the db dump script, located in: db/db_dump_jfxPlayerRatings.sql -launch the project
+HibernateUtil -in MySQL Workbench launch the db dump script, located in: db/db_dump_jfxPlayerRatings.sql -launch the project

 ## How application works

     -after the match you set game week (number start from 1; there are 38 game weeks in a season) -set player last name
     -set player rating (on a scale from 1 being the worst to 10 being the best)